DataDog/integrations-core/docs/developer/architecture/win32_event_log.md

 ## Legacy mode

-Setting `legacy_mode` to `true` in the Check will use WMI to collect events, which is significantly more resource intensive.
+Setting `legacy_mode` to `true` in the check will use WMI to collect events, which is significantly more resource intensive.
 This mode has entirely different configuration options and will be removed in a future release.